HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }, targetOrigin);
 ```

-For example, a proposal to update a draft prescription in the context of a CDS
+This example shows an update to a draft prescription in the context of a CDS
-Hooks request might look like:
+Hooks request:

 ```js
 // Update to a better, cheaper alternative prescription